Bioconductor/BBS/README.md

     a4#malbec1#checksrc: OK
     a4#tokay1#install: NotNeeded

-After the `BUILD_STATUS_DB.txt` is created the script calls `BBS/utils/createPropagationDB.R` which creates the `PROPAGATE_STATUS_DB.txt` file.
-This file identifies which packages and what format, e.g., source or binary, will be pushed to the website.

-    biocbuild@malbec1:~/public_html/BBS/3.6/bioc$ head PROPAGATE_STATUS_DB.txt
-    a4#source#propagate: UNNEEDED, same version exists in internal repository a4#win.binary#propagate: UNNEEDED, same version exists in internal repository a4#mac.binary.el-capitan#propagate: UNNEEDED, same version exists in internal repository a4Base#source#propagate: UNNEEDED, same version exists in internal repository

 ##### BBS-make-OUTGOING.py

 This script performs stage6b:

 * stage6b: [Linux only] Copy build products to OUTGOING folder for later transfer to the website by *biocpush*.

+##### BBS-make-PROPAGATION_STATUS_DB.py

+This script calls `BBS/utils/makePropagationStatusDb.R` which creates the `PROPAGATION_STATUS_DB.txt` file.
+This file identifies which packages and what format, e.g., source or binary, will be pushed to the website.

+    biocbuild@malbec1:~/public_html/BBS/3.6/bioc$ head PROPAGATION_STATUS_DB.txt
+    a4#source#propagate: UNNEEDED, same version is already published a4#win.binary#propagate: UNNEEDED, same version is already published a4#mac.binary.el-capitan#propagate: UNNEEDED, same version is already published a4Base#source#propagate: UNNEEDED, same version is already published

 ##### BBS-report.py